AdobeDocs/experience-manager-gems.en/help/gems/aem-developer-tools-for-eclipse.md

 ---
 title: AEM Developer Tools for Eclipse
-seo-title: AEM Developer Tools for Eclipse
 description: The AEM Developer Tools for Eclipse is a set of Eclipse plugins aimed at making AEM application development easier, more straight forward and aligned with best-practices.
 Based on two new project facades - one for OSGi bundles and one for JCR content – it allows seamless and iterative synchronization between Eclipse and AEM instances.
 It comes with a Content Browser which allows displaying and editing of FileVault-formatted content.
 Last but not least, it contains a sample, multi-module, maven-based project that can be used for bootstrapping a project setup.
-seo-description: The AEM Developer Tools for Eclipse is a set of Eclipse plugins aimed at making AEM application development easier, more straight forward and aligned with best-practices.
-Based on two new project facades - one for OSGi bundles and one for JCR content – it allows seamless and iterative synchronization between Eclipse and AEM instances.
-It comes with a Content Browser which allows displaying and editing of FileVault-formatted content.
-Last but not least, it contains a sample, multi-module, maven-based project that can be used for bootstrapping a project setup.
 uuid: cb4bb28a-8370-4425-b082-3516b35f3125
 products: SG_EXPERIENCEMANAGER
 discoiquuid: dfefaa5f-0800-4d6c-99c0-430b2d960079
 targetaudience: target-audience advanced
-index: y
-internal: n
-snippet: y
 ---

 # AEM Developer Tools for Eclipse{#aem-developer-tools-for-eclipse}